Spin#

 Eigenfunctions of spin#

-• The corresponding operators are denoted by \(\hat{S}_z\) and \(\hat{S}^2\).
-How about the eigenfunctions?
-The eigenfunctions are denoted by \(\alpha\) and \(\beta\) and we don’t write down their specific forms.
-The following relations apply for these eigenfunctions:
+• The corresponding operators for electron spin are denoted by \( \hat{S}_z \) and \( \hat{S}^2 \).
+What about the eigenfunctions?
+The eigenfunctions of spin are denoted by \( \alpha \) and \( \beta \), and we generally do not specify their explicit forms.
+The following relations apply to these eigenfunctions:

 Mangetic moment due to spin#